Testing alone won't contain coronavirus

 Less than 1% of around a million people reporting symptoms to our COVID Symptom app said they had received a test.

-Even among people who reported a combination of symptoms indicating a high risk of COVID-19 (cough and/or fatigue plus at least one of the following: loss of smell, diarrhea, or fever) only one in five (20%) had taken a coronavirus test.
+Even among people who reported a combination of symptoms indicating a high risk of COVID-19 (cough and/or fatigue plus at least one of the following: loss of smell, diarrhoea, or fever) only one in five (20%) had taken a coronavirus test.

 (The tests we’re talking about here are designed to detect active coronavirus infections by looking for the virus itself.
 This isn’t the same as tests that see whether someone has previously been exposed to the virus by looking for antibodies produced later as part of their immune response to infection, known as antibody or serological testing.)